CBF-FM: Sirius XM

-As of 2015, the entirety of CBF's schedule is broadcast live throughout North America via Sirius XM Canada on channel 170.
+As of 2015, the entirety of CBF's schedule is broadcast live throughout North America via SiriusXM Canada on channel 170.
 In effect, CBF is one of only two terrestrial stations in North America to be broadcast on Sirius XM, and the only one broadcast using the same feed as the local station (WBBR in New York City; is the only other station, though any local commercials are replaced with national commercials and promos).